 - Let the casserole rest for ten minutes and then cut it into squares and enjoy!

-Here’s the recipe for Healthy Spicy Shepherds Pie.
+Here’s the recipe for Healthy Shepherd’s Pie.
 If you try this recipe I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

-A healthy spiced-up version of Classic Shepherds Pie, with lots of vegetables, olive oil mashed potatoes.
+A healthier version of Classic Shepherd’s Pie, deliciously spiced with extra veggies and olive oil mashed potatoes.
 Gluten free and dairy free.

 - Prep Time: 25 mins